-Cause of Condition: Policies and procedures have not been designed and implemented to completely segregate the disbursement process.
+Cause of Condition: Policies and procedures have not been designed and implemented to sufficiently segregate the responsibilities of the disbursement process.

-Effect of Condition: A single person having responsibility for more than one area of recording, authorization, custody of assets, and execution of transactions could result in unrecorded transactions, misstated financial reports, clerical errors, or misappropriation of funds not being detected in a timely manner.
+Effect of Condition: A single person that has responsibility for more than one area of recording, authorization, custody of assets, and execution of transactions could result in unrecorded transactions, misstated financial reports, clerical errors, or misappropriation of funds not being detected in a timely manner.

-Recommendation: OSAI recommends the Board be aware of these conditions and realize that concentration of duties and responsibilities in a limited number of individuals is not desired from a control point of view.
+Recommendation: OSAI recommends the District Board be aware of these conditions and realize that concentration of duties and responsibilities in a limited number of individuals is not desired from a control point of view.
 The most effective controls lie in the Board's oversight of office operations and a periodic review of operations.
-OSAI recommends the Board provide segregation of duties so that no one employee can perform all accounting functions.
+OSAI recommends the Board provide segregation of duties so that no one employee can perform all disbursement functions.
 If segregation of duties is not possible due to limited personnel, OSAI recommends implementing compensating controls to mitigate the risks involved with a concentration of duties.
+Compensating controls would include separating key processes and/or critical functions of the office and having evidence of the Board's review and approval of the disbursement functions.